 Description It is sometimes easy to determine, which side of an ancient Greek vase was meant to face the viewer: the front differs from the back, the "B-side," in the quality and sophistication of the decoration.
-The winged Nike on the front of this "krater" (mixing vessel) is much more skillfully rendered than the three male figures on the back, which were most likely executed by an apprentice in the workshop.
+The winged Nike driving a four-horse chariot (quadriga) on the front of this krater (mixing vessel) is much more skillfully rendered than the three male figures on the back, which were most likely executed by an apprentice in the workshop.
 This scene of three standing Athenian youths in conversation is a common subject for the "B-side" of vases.

 - Things With Wings: Mythological Figures in Ancient Greek Art.
 The Walters Art Museum, Baltimore.
 2005-2006.